gvwilson/buildtogether.tech/src/rules-newcomers/index.md

     authority lies with those willing to shout loudest and longest [%b Cohen2018 %].
-Large, well-established projects that incorporate as non-profits are required to promulgate bylaws; smaller projects should have some explicit [%i "governance" %]governance[%/i%] that explains who gets a say in what and how to become someone whose vote counts ([%x important %]).
+Large, well-established projects that incorporate as non-profits are required to promulgate bylaws; smaller projects should have some explicit governance[%i "governance" %] that explains who gets a say in what and how to become someone whose vote counts ([%x important %]).